jbrunton/clean-arch-kata-ts-template/README.md

 1. `domain/entities` cannot import from any other module.
 2. `domain/usecases` may import from `domain/entities`.
 3. `app` may import from any of the above.
+4. External boundaries are configured so that the domain modules may only import from `remeda` and `seedrandom` (e.g. disallowing dependencies for I/O).

 These boundaries are configured in [.eslintrc.js](https://github.com/jbrunton/node-typescript-template/blob/main/.eslintrc.js).
 See [eslint-plugin-boundaries](https://github.com/javierbrea/eslint-plugin-boundaries) for more on the configuration options.